Top 10 Viewpoints in the United States

 9. Top of the Rock, Rockefeller Center, New York — 260 m

-The 70th-floor deck at the GE Building looks south over Midtown, framing the Empire State Building from above against the Lower Manhattan skyline beyond.
-Of the three major Manhattan observation decks (Empire State, Top of the Rock, One World Observatory), Top of the Rock is the one that includes the Empire State in its view, which is what makes it the photographer's pick.
-Timed tickets; aim for the 45 minutes before sunset.
+The 70th-floor open-air deck at the GE Building (30 Rockefeller Plaza) looks south over Midtown, framing the Empire State Building from above against the Lower Manhattan skyline and the Statue of Liberty beyond.
+Of the three major Manhattan observation decks — Empire State Building, Top of the Rock, and One World Observatory — Top of the Rock is the only one that includes the Empire State Building in its composition, which is what makes it the photographer's pick for that particular shot.

 10. Bear Lake, Rocky Mountain National Park, Colorado — 2,880 m

-Planning the U.S. tour
+Planning the U.S. Viewpoint Tour